LMKH/finalcapstone/README.md

 Option 2 - Change the Due Date - Gives you the option to ajust the due date to your preffered date Option 3 - Change the Assigned User - Gives you the option to switch the task to a different/new user.

-Generate report, option "gr" - update accordingly.
+Generate report, option "gr".
 This shows you indepth all the keys and files in the programme.

 Display Statistics, option "ds".
 Simply shows the amount of current users and the amount of current tasks.

 ***
 - End Credits